Little Mix: 2015–2016: Get Weird

 At the 2015 Brit Awards, the group confirmed that their album was completed, describing it as having a "whole new sound" and projecting the release for sometime in 2015.
-Having written over 100 songs for their forthcoming album, In May 2015 Little Mix released the lead single "Black Magic" from their third studio album.
+In May 2015, having written over 100 songs for their forthcoming album, Little Mix released its lead single, "Black Magic".
 The song debuted at number one in the UK and remained at the top of the chart for three weeks, becoming the first single by a girl group to do so since Sugababes's "About You Now" in October 2007.
 The single also reached number 3 in Ireland, number 4 in Belgium (Flanders), number 5 in Israel, number 8 in Australia and number 67 in the US, becoming their highest-peaking single on Billboard Hot 100.
-The group performed the song for the first time in June 2015 for Capital's Summertime Ball at the Wembley Stadium along with some of their previous hits.
-"Black Magic" was also performed the song at the Teen Choice Awards in August 2015, after they received the award as Breakout Artist.
-Since then, "Black Magic" has been certified Gold in the US for sales of 500,000, Platinum in Canada for sales of 80,000 and double Platinum both in Australia and the UK for sales of 140,000 and 1,200,000 respectively.
+The group performed the song for the first time in June 2015 for Capital's Summertime Ball at Wembley Stadium, along with some of their previous hits.
+"Black Magic" was also performed at the Teen Choice Awards in August 2015, after they received the Breakout Artist award.
+Since then, "Black Magic" has been certified Gold in the US for sales of 500,000, Platinum in Canada for sales of 80,000 and double Platinum both in Australia and the UK for sales of 140,000 and 1,200,000, respectively.
 Little Mix also co-wrote Britney Spears' single "Pretty Girls", which was also released in May 2015.